Catholic Classroom: Responding to Human Trafficking

 Talitha Kum is an international network of consecrated persons dedicated to eradicating human trafficking through education, training, and preventative measures.
 The coalition began in 2009 and is made up of members from 70 countries.
 Their work is similar to that of the USCCB, and they provide many resources for both victims and others who want to get involved.

-This Wednesday, February 8th, is the International Day of Prayer and Awareness Against Human Trafficking.
+February 8th is the International Day of Prayer and Awareness Against Human Trafficking.
 Please join us in praying for an end to this tragic crime against humanity, and for the healing of all those involved.
 St. Josephine Bakhita, pray for us!